 How to Get to Vang Vieng

 We arrived in Vang Vieng from Vientiane – it was an easy trip.
-There are morning or afternoon trips available – and pick up is included from your hotel.
-You’ll be dropped most likely in the centre of Vang Vieng – but nothing is very far from anywhere here.
+There are morning or afternoon trips available – and pick-up is included from your hotel.
+You’ll be dropped most likely in the center of Vang Vieng – but nothing is very far from anywhere here.
 Read our post for all the options on how to get to Vang Vieng from Vientiane.

 What to Eat in Vang Vieng